Azure/azure-sdk/docs/policies/reviewprocess.md

 Depending on the library surface and other factors, more than one API reviews may be needed.

-After the API is signed off and ready to be released, library owners will need to create an issue using the issue template “Record of Architecture Board Approval for Release.”
+Create an epic using the “Record of Architecture Board Approval for Release” issue template to track reviews and approvals.
 The release manager will ask for a link to this issue as part of the PLR.

 It’s critical that library owners engage with the architecture board early enough to allow time for fixes and (sometimes significant) API redesign based on discussion.
 Depending on the nature and scope of the client library work being done, the sequence of events to follow when engaging with the architecture board will follow one of two paths: